 The department of Surgery was started in November 1997 in Dr RPGMC Hospital Dharamshala by two faculty members.
-Subsequently faculty was increased as per MCI norms and presently department has faculty of twelve members.
+Subsequently faculty was increased as per MCI norms and presently department has faculty of ten members.
 Department of Surgery remained functional at Dharamshala till the time it was shifted to Tanda in December 2007.
 All the faculty members, senior residents and other staff members have played an important role in establishing the department of Surgery.

 Postgraduate course in surgery was started in the year 2007 in the form of DNB Surgery.
 Subsequently regular MS Surgery course was started in the year 2011 with the intake of 2 postgraduates.
-Subsequently in the year 2012 the PG seats has been increased to five.
+Subsequently in the year 2016 the PG seats has been increased to seven.
 Department has formulated well structured comprehensive curriculum & syllabus for postgraduate teachings (Annexure I ).
 PG teachings is done in the form of didactic lectures, case presentations, journal club, seminar presentation, CPC meets, grand rounds, monthly departmental meetings to discuss the interesting cases, monthly statistics & mortality.